clearpix.gif (43 bytes)

 20.0 Expulsions

-20.1 Intentional disregard for the articles of these by-laws, repeated incidents of missing deadlines and/or just plain being a Sakolsky in general will result in immediate expulsion from the BDBL.
+20.1 Intentional disregard for the rulebook, blatantly abusing or violating the rules, and/or repeated incidents of missing deadlines will result in penalties or expulsion from the BDBL, as determined by the Commissioner.

 20.2 Intentionally throwing games for any reason will result in a $1 million penalty against the cap, a loss of between five and ten positions in the draft and possible expulsion from the league.
 Acts which would be considered intentional disregard for the outcome of games include (but are not limited to) batting pitchers in the leadoff spot of the batting order, benching stronger players with no usage issues and starting players out of position when other options exist.